Web3Guardian/web3guardian--utu-bot/README.md

 ## Description
 The Web3Guardian Telegram bot is a powerful and user-friendly bot that leverages **UTU** protocol's trust engine to enhance trustworthiness in digital interactions on the internet.

-The bot allows users to securely give and receive feedback on Decentralized Applications (dApps) and their users on Telegram hence strengthening their reputation.
+The bot allows users to securely give and receive feedback on other users on Telegram hence strengthening their reputation.

 ## Problem Statement
-The online space has been murred with malicious actors and spam, specifically on telegram.
-By using our UTU Web3Guardian bot, you will be able to idenfity bad actors and therefore protect yourself from fraudulent activities such as:
+The online space has been marred with malicious actors and spam, specifically on telegram.
+By using our UTU Web3Guardian bot, you will be able to identify bad actors and therefore protect yourself from fraudulent activities such as:
-- Revealing your PII (Personally Identifiable Informtion) to malicious groups.
+- Revealing your PII (Personally Identifiable Information) to malicious groups.

-- Loosing funds to scammers and grifters.
+- Losing funds to scammers and grifters.

 ## Key Features
 - **Submit Feedback:** Write reviews for a user and provide them a  rating based on the provided context.

 - **View Reputation:** Check out a user's reputation (feedback and rating) given by other users and entities that interacted with the bot before.

-- **User Verification:** Ascertain that user owns a telegram account.

-- **Decentralized Storage:** Create,store, and manage reviews and feedback in UTU's backend using the provided API endpoints for user entities and their relationships.
+- **Decentralized Storage:** Create, store, and manage reviews and feedback in UTU's decentralized protocol.

 - **Wallet Integration:**  A web3 wallet connector, and sign a verfication message to be able to interact with the _Web3Guadian_ Telegram bot.

 ## Usage
 To use the UTU Web3Guardian Telegram Bot, follow these steps:
-1. Navigate to your web browser of choice and click this [link](https://t.me/web3guardian_utu_bot) to redirect you to the UTU's web3guardian telegram bot.
+1. Navigate to your web browser of choice and click this [link](https://t.me/web3guardian_utu_bot) to redirect you to Web3Guardian (UTU) telegram bot.

 2. Click ```/start``` and connect your web3 wallet extension of choice (e.g Metamask)